-You can get more information about your medical and prescription drug copays in the Kaiser EOCs.
-If you need a copy of your EOC, contact the Fund.
+You can get more information about your medical and prescription drug copays in the appropriate section of this SPD.
+(See the beginning of the SPD for the table of contents.)

 Coinsurance

 Your share of the costs of a covered expense, calculated as a percent (for example, 10% or 20%) of the allowable charge for the service.
 You pay your coinsurance plus any deductibles or copays.